aksommerville/ninelives/README.md

 We could probably drop text.
 Might still need numbers, for presenting the score or clock.

 I assumed there would be Hello and Gameover modals.
 Don't necessarily need those.

+Jump: Can ascend 2 meters, not 3.
+With a single corpse, can ascend 3.
+Laterally at same elevation, can clear a 5-meter gap, not 6.

 ## Map Format